JesusAOchoa/Azure-intro/README.md

 </p>

 <h1>Create an Azure Account and Deploy a Virtual Machine</h1>
-Microsoft Azure is a cloud computing platform with numerous products and services.
-This guide will demonstrate how to create an account, utilize the portal, and create a virtual machine.
+In this guide, we will explore Microsoft Azure, a comprehensive cloud computing platform offering a wide array of products and services.
+You will learn how to create an account, navigate the portal effectively, and master the process of creating a virtual machine.

 <h2>Environments and Technologies Used</h2>